bitsofcotton/bookmarkscript/README.md

 # Not scales
 This script either not scales well.
 To scale, we should use another database structures and another puts.php compatibles.

+# Only bone
+This is only bone work with puts, so details is very rough.